knowit/snappysense/aws-iot-backend/README.md

 You need to have created an IoT policy for these devices (see separate section).
 On the next screen, pick that policy and then "Create Thing".

 You'll be presented with a download screen.
-In a new directory, called `snp_x_y_no_z` as above, store all five files.
+In your new directory, called `snp_x_y_no_z` as described above, store all five files.

 ### Klient